zaphosting/docs/docs/contribution-guides.md

 Please ensure that your idea is not a duplicate of any existing guide or suggestion and that you deeply believe will be useful for beginners or more advanced users.
 You can view existing suggestions by heading over to the [Issues Page](https://github.com/zaphosting/docs/issues?q=is%3Aissue).

 :::tip
-We recommend reviewing our [Guidelines Page](contribution-guides-guidelines.md) to understand the content and documentation style that we are pursuing.
+We recommend reviewing our [Guidelines](contribution-guides-guidelines.md) to understand the content and documentation style that we are pursuing.
 :::

 ### What topics are we looking for?